 1) Strict Rotation of Crops

-Strict crop rotation is used here on Fairhaven Farm.
+Strict crop rotation is used here on our farm.
 This is just one component in the maintenance and improvement of our soil’s health.
 Our garden is 100′ x 50′ and several raised beds and containers.
-For me, managing all of it requires keeping a garden journal.
-I have been impressed with the records I’ve been able to keep this year because of The Gardening Notebook from SchneiderPeeps.
-I recommend this notebook to all of my gardening friends and family.

 - If the volunteer plant has not been in this area for more than two seasons, I leave it.
 The two-year period is to allow for the risks of nutrient drainage or disease contamination to be minimal.